practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 ### GraalVM and Python

-I wasn't successful in building a standalone executable from my [Python program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Python/random_streams_for_perf_stats.py) in the way like I described above for Scala etc. The GraalVM is not allowing me to build one "proper" uberJAR file (with a _main manifest attribute_), a fact which also prevents the execution of a resulting uberJAR file based on Python source code on the JVM (with the _$ java -jar_ command).
-That's the end of this development path since Python is different than Java native languages Scala, Kotlin or Clojure:
+I was not successful in building a standalone executable from my [Python program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Python/random_streams_for_perf_stats.py) in the way I described above for Scala etc.

+Because the GraalVM is not allowing me to build one "proper" uberJAR file (with a _main manifest attribute_), a fact which prevents the execution of a resulting uberJAR file on the JVM (with the _$ java -jar_ command).

+That's the end of this development path since Python is different than Java native languages like Scala, Kotlin or Clojure:

 > Python is a large language.
 “Batteries included” has long been a core tenet of CPython.